Dsaradhi/Vernacular.ai-assignment/README.md

 **DOCKER FILE**

 1.Written a Docker file which is having base image of ubuntu 16.04 and installed the required packages .
-Finally, when running a container from the docker image, it should launch with bash.

 2.For building docker image use :